 Chimney Sweeping and Inspection

 This is where everything starts.
-Our inspection and cleaning service begins at $199, and honestly, it’s the best money you’ll spend on home maintenance.
-Here’s what I do during a standard inspection:
+My inspection and cleaning service begins at $199, and honestly, it's the best money you'll spend on home upkeep all year.
+Here's what I actually do during a standard visit:

-- Check the chimney structure from the roof to the firebox
+- Check the chimney structure from the roof down to the firebox

 - Assess the flue condition (that's the interior passageway where smoke travels)